 Illegal transport, possession, proposal, sale, acquisition or use and the fact of facilitating the illegal use of narcotics are punishable by a maximum of ten years in prison and a fine of €7.5 million (Article L.222-37 of the French Penal Code).
 The illegal proposal or sale of narcotics to a person with a view to personal use is punishable by five years in prison and a fine of €75,000; however, the prison sentence is extended to ten years when narcotics are proposed or sold to minors, in learning or educational establishments or on government premises, and at or very close to the time when students or the public are entering or leaving these establishments premises, in the vicinity of these establishments or premises (Article L.222-39 of the French Penal Code).
 The maximum penalties incurred for trafficking are life imprisonment and a fine of €7.5 million (Article L.222-34 of the French Penal Code).
 The law itself does not distinguish between possession for personal use or for trafficking, nor by type of illegal substance.

-Among last year users aged 18 to 64 years, according to the 2014 Health Barometer Survey of Santé publique France, the proportion of those at high risk of problem cannabis use (according to the Cannabis Abuse Screening Test, CAST) is 21%, i.e. 2.2% of the French population aged 18 to 64 years.
+Among last year users aged 18 to 64 years (11%), according to the 2017 Health Barometer Survey of Santé publique France, the proportion of those at high risk of problem cannabis use (according to the Cannabis Abuse Screening Test, CAST) is 25%, i.e. 2.3% of the French population aged 18 to 64 years.
 Cannabis is also the most frequently reported substance mentioned as the principal reason for entering drug treatment (CSAPA).
-As far as synthetic cannabinoids are concerned, 1.7% of adults aged 18 to 64 state that they have already used such substances.
+As far as synthetic cannabinoids are concerned, 1.3% of adults aged 18 to 64 state that they have already used such substances.
 Their use levels are similar to heroin or amphetamines.